 So, what steps should you facilitate before providing your students and teachers with the benefits of Artificial Intelligence?
 To help you in developing a comprehensive AI or ML solution, we gathered a simple six-step guide.

 Before hiring AI and ML developers, you need to decide what Artificial Intelligence software you want to develop.
 To this purpose, you can choose among the applications of Artificial Intelligence in education listed above, or combine them in one holistic platform.
 You need to have a clear understanding of what your software does, how it interacts with students, where the data is stored, and how it improves the educational process.

 Once you shape the idea for your AI education software, you can start searching for an AI dev team.
 When filling in the contact forms on developers' websites, try to give as many details about your project as possible so that the team can come up with a precise project estimation.
 After you sign the NDA (non-disclosure agreement), you and your team enter the negotiation stage to define the project scope.

 Based on your project's use case, the team selects a technological solution.
-For most machine learning projects, such as personalized learning platforms, they will use existing algorithms and train them with your dataset.
+Most machine learning projects, such as personalized learning platforms, will use existing algorithms and train them with your dataset.
 At this stage, you need to ensure that the ML model meets the goal of your project and includes all the necessary features.

 To teach your algorithm to perform particular tasks, such as answering student queries, you need to provide developers with a high-quality training dataset in the format of text documents, excel files, FAQ section from your website, teaching program, and so on.